appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

     ]
     ```
 2. Drag a Button widget onto the canvas, name it _SendNotification_, and set the label as _Send Notification_
-3. To capture the message, create a JS object, name it _Send\_Receive\_Message_, delete the auto-generated code, and add the below code to it:
+3. To capture the message, create a JS object, name it _Send\_Receive\_Message_, delete the auto-generated code, and add the below code to it.
+The `sendMessage` function captures the message, selected user's name and email, and then triggers the workflow by supplying them as parameters.
     ```javascript
     export default {
         //Trigger the workflow and send a message to the workflow